bsrthyle/Adoption-of-Climate-Resilient-Groundnut-Varieties/README.md

-# Technology Adoption and Smallholder Commercialization: Panel Evidence from West Africa
+# The Adoption of Climate-Resilient Groundnut Varieties Increases Agricultural Production and Smallholder Commercialization in West Africa
-The repository contains the code and supplementary material for the paper titled "Technology Adoption and Smallholder Commercialization: Panel Evidence from West Africa"
+The repository contains the code and supplementary material for the paper titled "The Adoption of Climate-Resilient Groundnut Varieties Increases Agricultural Production and Smallholder Commercialization in West Africa"

 ---
 - The data is available on request